 Your jewelry will be noticeably cleaner after just the soak.
 It will even be disinfected, too.
 Adding the baking soda scrub at the end will ensure that you get everything clean, especially in all the little crevices.
-If your kitchen faucet has a high pressure setting, that will be the best thing to use for rinsing your jewelry.
-Just make sure you hold on tight, because searching for lost objects in the garbage disposal is one of the least pleasant tasks in the world.
+If your kitchen faucet has a high-pressure setting, that will be the best thing to use for rinsing your jewelry.
+Just make sure you hold on tight, because searching for lost objects in the sink trap or garbage disposal is one of the least pleasant tasks in the world.
 Take my word for it.
+Consider using a strainer.

 Personally, I love the feeling of wearing newly-cleaned, sparkly jewelry.
 If you find that you keep gazing at your rings and getting kind of lost in the sparkle, you’ll know that you’ve done a good job of cleaning them.
 And you’ll enjoy that look until the next time you make biscuits, put on lotion, or make your kids play-dough.

-Good thing this is such a simple recipe – you’re probably going to need to use it often!
+Good thing this is such a simple recipe, you’ll probably be using it often!